tracy-o/learning-day/README.md

 ### Resiliency

 #### Fallback
 Fallback is the first resiliency feature to be added to Ingress.
 It currently utilises the in-memory caching mechanism to serve stale, cached responses from origins if an origin returns an unsuccessful response.
-Currently, fallback responses do have an expirey and will not be stored indefinitely.
+Currently, fallback responses do have an expiry and will not be stored indefinitely.

 This feature is only available for non-personalised responses.